BodoBookhagen/ICESat-2_SVDA/README.md

 cd ~
 ```

-Now you should be ready to run
+Now you should be ready to run the